Bubba Wallace makes NASCAR history with Monday's win at Talladega

 Wallace drove through a crash and to the front of the field five laps before the second rain stoppage of the race.

-Wallace is in his first season driving under 23X1 Racing banner, a team co-owned by Denny Hamlin and Michael Jordan and is the 12th driver to get their first Cup win at Talladega and the first since Ricky Stenhouse Jr. in 2017.
+Wallace is in his first season driving under 23X1 Racing banner, a team co-owned by Denny Hamlin and Michael Jordan.
+He is the 12th driver to get their first Cup win at Talladega and the first to do so since Ricky Stenhouse Jr. in 2017.

 "Stay strong.
 Stay humble.
 Stay hungry," Wallace said after his win.